 With the multiple advances of medicine, people are able to receive better and longer-lasting care.
 This includes having joints implanted, such as a hip replacement.
 In 2010, there were a total of 326,100 hip replacements completed for people of all ages in the U.S, according to the Centers for Disease Control.
 When an individual receives a hip implant, they expect this medical product to last 15 – 20 or more years for a better quality of life.
 This isn’t always the case, especially with dangerous products available to consumers.
 That’s where a metal hip lawsuit comes into play.

 If you or a loved one received a hip implant, you may be entitled to compensation for your injuries and damages, such as medical bills, pain and suffering, and other related losses.
-To find out if you may be eligible to file a Cleveland metal-on-metal hip replacement lawsuit, contact our attorneys for a free consultation today.
+To find out if you may be eligible to file a Cleveland metal-on-metal hip replacement lawsuit, contact us for a free consultation today.

 A total hip replacement is when “the damaged bone and cartilage is removed and replaced with prosthetic components.”
 All hip replacements consist of a ball (made from a strong metal or ceramic material) and a socket (made from plastic, polyethylene, ceramic and metal materials).